As previously detailed on the Exoprise blog, the ICMP (Internet Control Message Protocol) is crucial…

 For larger organizations, where many people join the company each month, IT needs to plan and strategically prepare for it.
 Each employee’s workplace requirements are different.
 No two houses have the same internet connection and other dependencies, so there are several permutations in trying to bring remote employees on board.
 Culture, work style, and technology all play a critical role.
 Below is a list of some areas that will help IT prioritize and streamline the process.

-Office 365 and App Use
+Office 365 Application and Service Usage

 Every office worker primarily uses enterprise cloud app solutions from Office 365.
 Ensuring these business-critical applications are utilized confidently for business workflows in the home is a priority for IT.
 Exoprise Service Watch provides proactive and complete coverage for ALL of Office 365 and any application.
 The real user agents once deployed gather and correlate OS, reliability, and network data for real-time and historical performance trends.
 Detect below average or slow Office 365 services for real users working on multiple projects.